Can You Grow German Chamomile in Zone 6b?

 📅 When to Plant in Zone 6b

-Based on Zone 6b's average last frost of mid-March and first frost of mid-November.
+Based on Zone 6b's average last frost of mid-March and first frost of mid-November — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing German Chamomile in Zone 6b